milosmns/milosmns.github.io/_posts/dev/kotlin/2019-12-10-Kotlin-Coroutines.md

 ## Enter: Kotlin Coroutines

 We can surely agree on a couple of things -- ReactiveX is a huge package to include in your codebase (although slimmer with ProGuard/D8), it has a really steep learning curve, and we abuse and misuse it in many ways due to its many, many features.
-On the other hand, Kotlin's Coroutines come in a slim package by default, syntax support is built-in, and they make your asyncronous code look synchronous (helps with code readability).
-Or, at least, that's what JetBrains wants us to thing.
+On the other hand, Kotlin's Coroutines come in a slim package by default, syntax support is built-in, and they make your asyncronous code look synchronous (which helps with code readability).
+Or, at least, that's what JetBrains wants us to think.

 How far is their marketing pitch from the truth?